JoelPasapera/JoelPasapera/README.md

 1. Development of high-performance algorithms (including building from scratch if the system requires it)
 2. "No uploads.
 No servers.
 No tracking" (whenever possible)
-3. Preference for low-level implementations for systems with critical requirements
+3. Preference for low-level implementations when performance and reliability are critical.

 ---